What is customer support?

 • Always be improving

-• Be open to make big changes
+• Be willing to make big changes

 It may be natural to experience pushback as you realign company focus onto customer support.
 But sometimes big changes are necessary if you want to experience big improvements.
 Help your people commit to improving customer support; difficult changes now can mean significant improvements and gains down the road.